isido/functional-morphology-for-koine-greek/README.md

 University Press 2001) as the basis for definitions and grammatical categories.
 This might change in future, if I find a handy and trustworthy grammar for Koine dialect.

-The long term goal is to have a complete morphological analyzer for Koine Greek.
-Another goal is to create some sort of educational software to help students learn all the myriad paradigms of ancient Greek language (if any of my students are reading this, prepare to become guinea pigs...).

-Overall plan of action is as follows:

- 1) Implement support for nouns
- 2) Implement support for regular verbs (including augmentation)
- 3) Implement support for non-regular verbs
- 4) Implement support for accentuation and breathing marks

 Authors
 -------